zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

     Yes, Key Vault provides a mechanism to encrypt and securely store secrets within the confines of specialized hardware called Hardware Security Modules (HSM).

-4.  *We noticed that Azure SQL Database does not support all of the features we are accustomed to in SQL Server---not that we are using them currently.
+4.  *We noticed that Azure SQL Database does not support all of the features that we are accustomed to in SQL Server---not that we are using them currently.
 Specifically, we were thinking about Linked Servers, Database Mail, SQL Server Agent Jobs, and Service Broker.
 What are our options for these in Azure?*

     Addressing each service, it is likely the case that a feature that was previously built into SQL Server and used from applications directly, now runs external to Azure SQL Database in the form of a separate Azure service.
 Linked servers are not supported by SQL Server, but cross-database read-only querying is possible using elastic database query.
 Database Mail, which was used to send email directly from SQL Server, is not supported, but there are multiple alternatives (such as using Office 365 and SendGrid) that applications can use to send email.
 Regarding SQL Server Agent Jobs, these background processes can usually be migrated to a Web Job (running within an App Service), Azure Functions, or to a Cloud Service Worker Role.
 Finally, regarding Service Broker, numerous alternative messaging options exist in Azure, including Azure Storage Queues and Azure Service Bus Brokered Messaging.